 Research is conducted during a 10-week period.
 Students are permitted to take a week off during the 10-week period (the timing of this is to be decided after consultation with the mentor).

 A $3,500 stipend is provided as support for this period.

 Is there paperwork?

 As with any paying position, paperwork will need to be completed in a timely manner.
 There are only a specific number of spots that can be supported in any given summer period.
 Deadlines for applications and selecting a mentor need to be strictly followed.

-Once a suitable mentor and project is identified, paperwork must be completed prior to the appointment of the student as a student researcher at UT Southwestern.
+Once a suitable mentor and project are identified, paperwork must be completed prior to the appointment of the student as a student researcher at UT Southwestern.
 This HR paperwork will ensure that you are paid in a timely manner and that you have all the appropriate credentials for your lab.

 Failure to complete the needed paperwork correctly might result in no fellowship award or a delay in payment or access to needed research programs.

 Are there other requirements?

 Yes.
 All students must submit a summary of their research experience at the conclusion of the program.
 The description should include:

 - The question asked